 About the Journal

-By founding the journal Keshif, we aim to fulfil a desideratum that has long been keenly felt in scholarly circles for the treatment of precisely these kinds of texts.
+By founding the journal Keshif, we aim to fulfill a desideratum that has long been keenly felt in scholarly circles for the treatment of precisely these kinds of texts.

 Our vision for Keshif is to provide a forum (and medium) for researchers to make these fragments accessible to a wider audience, including non-Ottomanists, i.e. to bring together the many pieces of the mosaic, such that complete pictures gradually emerge.
 Keshif is an electronic journal dedicated to collecting and editing small, fine texts and providing easy, free access to the material through a database with sound search functions.